- Step one:

 - Direct applicants into the 2nd or subsequent years of study but new to the University (priority is given to international students and those with agreed partnerships schemes)

-- New postgraduate students: If you are a first-year postgraduate student, return your application no later than 31 May of the year of entry.
+- New Postgraduate students: Return your application no later than 31 May of the year of entry.
 You may submit an application after this date, but it is highly unlikely you will be made an offer, due to the popularity of Queen Mary Halls.